-Swollen Tongue - A Painful and Possibly Dangerous Health Disorder
+Swollen Tongue: A Painful and Possibly Dangerous Health Problem

 A swollen tongue is often a painful or an uncomfortable condition.
 The swelling may be a minor problem.
 On the other hand, it may be dangerous.
 A very enlarged tongue can block the airway at the back of the throat and stop air from reaching the lungs.

 There are multiple reasons why a tongue may swell, including an allergic reaction, nutritional deficiencies, trauma to the tongue, and the presence of certain diseases and infections.
 In some people, the tongue periodically swells due to a hereditary problem.

 Ten days is often quoted as the longest time that should be waited before someone gets a diagnosis and treatment for an enlarged tongue.
 This is only true if the swelling is mild, however.
 More serious swelling requires earlier treatment.
 Someone with a swollen tongue that lasts longer than ten days, that occurs repeatedly, or that is accompanied by other symptoms should seek medical attention.
 If the swelling is rapid or severe, the condition requires emergency treatment to prevent the airway from being blocked.